About the Climate Biennial

 Climate Biennale: art, industry and territory

 The Climate Biennial is a meeting space open to citizens.
-In addition to being a cultural event with an extensive and original exhibition programme, the biennial is conceived as a place for meeting and debating.
+In addition to being a cultural event with an extensive exhibition programme, the biennial is conceived as a place for meeting and debating.

 Here, the word “climate" goes beyond atmospheric weather.
 It also refers to the social climate in which we live, to how we live together, work and interact.